aashreys/prototyper/README.md

 * ~~Configure animation properties~~
 * ~~Better nearest neighbor detection algorithm for more accurate directional mapping~~ (Released in Figma Version 6)
 * ~~Link existing frames based on relative position~~
-* Stats and minutes saved (because nothing is better than being able to quantify how much time you've saved)
 * ~~Add user onboarding~~ (Released in Figma Version 5)
 * ~~Define multiple inputs for navigation at the same time i.e. DPad, LS, RS all together~~ (Implemented through Link)
+* Stats and minutes saved (because nothing is better than being able to quantify how much time you've saved)
 * Create a Community Playground file to teach usage and advanced techniques

 Tech Debt:
-* Elegantly upgrade configuration when adding new fields, else plugin crashes when using it on a Page which had an old version of the configuration data.
+* ~~Elegantly upgrade configuration when adding new fields, else plugin crashes when using it on a Page which had an old version of the configuration data.~~
 * Enable strict type checking in Typescript
 * Write unit tests to prevent regression over time

 ## Known Issues
 * PS5 controllers are not supported by Figma and hence do not work properly
-* Navigation through staggered grids in unreliable - I plan to investigate and potentially address this in the future
+* ~~Navigation through staggered grids in unreliable - I plan to investigate and potentially address this in the future~~ (Implemented an improved nearest neighbor detection algorithm that vastly improves asymmetric grid navigation)

 ## Contributing
 Contributions are most welcome.
 Below is a list of suggestions, but of course you are welcome to contribute anything you think will be helpful.